GyeonghunKim/hw03/README.md

 ```
 So I create get_prime_under_v10() which look like Code 2.
 It makes my code 2 times faster!
 10. I use some compiler flags and I found that -O3 -Ofast flag make my code quiet faster.
 => Now I can get prime under (2^30 -1) in 18s!!!!
 But My I can increase input size because of memory error... (my computer is 8GB memeory)
 11. I pre_calculate auto max_val_plus_one = max_val + 1 because In loop, It calculate so many times.
 => little bit faster
 12. I found that accessing speed for array is so much faster than accessing speed for vector with compiler flag -O3 -Ofast
+13. In "sieve of Eratosthenes", except for 2 and 3, we only have to check 6 * N +_ 1.
+Let's call this method as Modified "sieve of Eratosthenes"
+With this algorithm, I create get_prime_under_v11() and get_prime_under_v12() in primes.hpp and isNotPrime2PrimeList_vec_array3_6n() in utils.hpp
+=> It makes code little faster but, not change order.
+14. I found that with compiler flag -O3 -Ofast, accessing to array is soooooo much faster than accessing to vector....
+=> But I can't find smart methods to declare array with size which is variable...